wgsl-tooling-wg/wesl-spec/README.md

 Compiled WGSL files have a few exposed parts, namely the names of the entry functions and pipeline overridable constants.
 These need to be stable and predictable, so we will introduce a stable, predictable and human-readable name mangling scheme.

-Finally, only top level items need to be mangled.
-This means that functions and structs and types will be be mangled, but their fields or local variables do not necessarily need to be.
+Finally, only importable items need to be mangled.

 For name mangling, we introduce the concept of a **absolute module identifier**.
 This is an ID that is relative to the root of the project, and is unique for each module.
 For example `my::lighting` would be `my_lighting`.
 Relative paths are resolved to absolute module identifiers.
 Underscores are used as separators.
 If a file or folder name already contains an underscore, it is replaced by two underscores.